Stone nadaswaram

-Stone Nadaswaram is a Nadaswaram made of stone.
+A stone nadaswaram is a nadaswaram made of stone.

-Form of ordinary Nadaswaram
+Form of ordinary nadaswaram

 The tradition of music of Tamils has existed many years.
 From morning till night throughout the life of Tamils, this instrument holds a place.
 It is a wind instrument similar to the North Indian shehnai.
 It is preserved as a treasure in the temple.
 While playing the musical sound which comes out from it would attract one and all and it would give an extreme satisfaction to the mind and heart.
 According to season, Tamils made instruments and played and worshipped the deities.
 Traditionally the body of the instrument is made out of a tree called aacha (Tamil ஆச்சா).
 The body part of the instrument is made of one type of grass which is found on the banks of the Kaveri River.

 Kumbeswarar Temple

 This stone nadaswaram is located in the Kumbeswarar Temple in Kumbakonam, Tamil Nadu, India.
 This is considered as one of the cultural treasure of this temple.
 It has been located in this temple for many hundreds of years.